Personal Finance Software Support

 If you send us any information that's valuable to others (either in general or specific to a financial plan software module, or their directions), then you'll probably be offered a freebie of your choice to thank you.

-Unlike most other vendors, where support expires after a short period of time, support on these money calculators never expires, but spreadsheets do annually, and need to be updated (every financial software vendor does this).
+Support on these money calculators expires when spreadsheets expire annually, and need to be updated (every financial software vendor does this).

 How to send financial plans to clients via e-mail, without sending the whole program is explained on the bottom of the Excel help page.